Spatial scale of agglomeration and dispersion: Number, spacing, and the spatial extent of cities

 This fact yields the following representation of $\rho$:

-where $\TlVta \Is (\Tla_k)$ is the representation of $\Vta$ in the new coordinate system.
-We can omit $k = 0$ since $\lambda_0 = 0$, which reflects that $\Vtz_0 = \Vt1$ represents a uniform increase in $\Vta$ and thus is inconsequential.
-In concrete terms, as all the component matrices in \prettyref{eq:X-formula} are circulant matrices and hence shares the same set of eigenvectors, we can translate the matrix relationship \prettyref{eq:X-formula} to the following expression:
+where $\TlVta \Is (\Tla_k)$ is the representation of $\Vta$ in the new coordinate system $\{\Vtz_k\}$.
+We can drop $k = 0$ because $\lambda_0 = 0$, reflecting that $\Vtz_0 = \Vt1$ represents a uniform increase in $\Vta$ and thus does not affect spatial equilibria.
+All the matrices in \cref{eq:X-formula} are circulant and hence shares the same set of eigenvectors.
+Thus, $\lambda_k$ is obtained from \cref{eq:X-formula} as follows: